shadowga/website/_docs/1/c-navigation.md

 As mentioned above, guests can be invited to the adminworld by administrators.
 They can also be revoked and reset as specified by the `/adminworld` command.

 > **Note:** Guests, once added, are capable of modifying the adminworld (placing and breaking blocks) in-game.
-Because of this, admins should never add guests on demand and carefully watch added members.
+Because of this, admins should **never add guests on-demand** and carefully watch added members.

  * `/adminworld guest list` - Lists any members added to the guest list.
  * `/adminworld guest purge` - Purges the guest list, removing any added member.